craftzing/laravel-mollie-webhooks/docs/resource-specific-events.md

 When Mollie calls the webhook with an order ID, we'll dispatch a generic event called `Craftzing\Laravel\MollieWebhooks\Events\MollieOrderWasUpdated`.
-You can listen for this event and determine what has changed on the payment yourself, but we also offer a couple of optional subscribers that can do this for you.
+You can listen for this event and determine what has changed on the order yourself, but we also offer a couple of optional subscribers that can do this for you.

 ### Subscribing to Order Status changes